Bumi

 Bumi Technology Stack Overview

-The Bumi by Noetix Robotics integrates 5 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 94 cm (3.1 ft), a weight of 12 kg (26.5 lbs), a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The Bumi by Noetix Robotics integrates 7 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
+The physical platform features a height of 98 cm (3.2 ft), a weight of About 17 kg (37.5 lbs), providing the foundation on which this technology stack operates.

 Perception — 2 Sensor Types

-The perception layer is built on IMU, Joint encoders.
+The perception layer is built on Camera, IMU.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.

-For communications, the Bumi relies on Wi-Fi.
+For communications, the Bumi relies on Wi-Fi, Bluetooth, 4G/5G modules on Max/EDU variants.
 This connectivity stack ensures the robot can communicate with cloud services, local smart home devices, mobile apps, and other networked systems in its environment.

 Intelligence — Self-developed motion control system; supports drag-and-drop graphical programming and voice interaction